India Itinerary - 2 Weeks & 3 Weeks

 Day 21 of India Itinerary: Kovalam-> Mumbai / Delhi

 From Alleppey or Kumarakom, take the road to Kovalam.
 If you have time, you can visit the beaches of Kovalam, which are popular due to their low tidal waves and shallow waters.
 It is the final day of our three-week trip to India.
 So, catch a flight to Mumbai/Delhi for your return trip home.

 What is the best time for this itinerary?

 India is a vast country with diverse climates.
 The best time to travel will depend on the areas you intend to visit.
 The above-mentioned itinerary is best scheduled between October and March.
 The scorching summer months are long gone, and we are at the tail-end of the monsoon season.
 In December and January, temperatures in Delhi and Rajasthan may drop significantly, but nothing that cannot be tolerated with appropriate clothing.
-Goa, Mumbai, and Kerala are just perfect during these months.
+Goa, Mumbai, and Kerala are just perfect during these winter months.
 If you’re visiting between April and June, skip this itinerary and instead head to the hilly regions of Northern India.
 The monsoon season lasts from June to September and affects the majority of the country.
 It is best to avoid visiting India during that period.

 How to travel within India?